-We tend to think of air pollution as something outside -smog, ozone, or haze hanging in the air, especially in summer.
+We tend to think of air pollution as something that's only outside, like smog.
 But the truth is, the air inside homes, offices, and other buildings can be more polluted than the air outside.
-In addition, people who may be exposed to indoor air pollutants for the longest periods of time are often those most susceptible to the effects of indoor air pollution.
-Such groups include the young, the elderly, and the chronically ill, especially those suffering from respiratory or cardiovascular disease.
+Additionally, those who tend to be exposed to indoor pollution for the most time also tend to be more susceptible to its effects.
+These groups include the young, the elderly, and the chronically ill, especially those suffering from respiratory or cardiovascular disease.

 Where do domestic pollutants come from?

-A clean house may be a healthier house, because good indoor hygiene can greatly cut down on dust and animal dander.
-Vacuuming the carpets and area rugs at least once or twice a week with a vacuum cleaner can go a long way in reducing dust and allergens.
-Opting for hard-surface flooring instead of wall-to-wall carpeting may also cut down on allergens in the home.
-The American Academy of Allergy, Asthma & Immunology recommends washing in water that is at least 130° F. Also consider using dust mite-proof covers on pillows, as well as mattresses and box springs, whenever possible.
+A clean house might be a healthier house because good indoor hygiene can greatly cut down on dust and animal dander.
+Vacuuming the carpets and area rugs at least once a week can go a long way toward reducing dust and allergens.
+Opting for hard-surface flooring instead of wall-to-wall carpeting can also cut down on allergens in the home.
+The American Academy of Allergy, Asthma & Immunology recommends washing linens in water that's at least 130° F. You should also consider using dust-mite-proof covers on pillows, mattresses, and box springs whenever possible.

-An air purifier or air cleaner is a device which removes contaminants from the air in a room.
-It can help create a cleaner, healthier indoor air for your home or office, which can prevent health conditions related to air quality.
+An air purifier or air cleaner is a device that removes contaminants from the air in a room.
+It can help create cleaner, more healthful indoor air for your home or office, which can help prevent health conditions related to air quality.
 When selecting an air purifier, first think about your indoor air quality needs.
-If you have allergy problems, you should go for an air purifier specifically designed for allergy relief, something like Blueair Classic 203 or the Honeywell True HEPA Allergen Remover.
-The Bluemyst Air Purifier is a great new brand for an effective and affordable air purifier.
+If you have allergy problems, you should go for an air purifier specifically designed for allergy relief—something like the Blueair Classic 203 or the Honeywell True HEPA Allergen Remover.
+The Bluemyst Air Purifier is a great choice for an effective and affordable air purifier.

 If you suffer from asthma or if your symptoms are triggered by odor and chemical pollutants, you’ll want to consider an asthma air purifier or an odor and chemical air purifier.
 These air purifiers contain added odor and chemical filtration as well as HEPA filters for allergen particle removal.

-4. Keep a Healthy Level of Humidity with a Reliable Dehumidifier
+4. Keep a healthful level of humidity with a reliable dehumidifier

-The EPA lists excess humidity as a major cause for indoor air pollution.
-Keeping humidity around 30%-50% helps keep mold, mildew and other allergens under control.
-Dust-mites also thrive in more humid air, so keeping air dry can reduce growth on floor, carpet and linens.
-A reliable dehumidifier will significantly reduce moisture in your home to a healthy level.
-A necessary appliance to have if you live in more humid cities, to keep air pollution caused by bacteria and mold growth at bay.
-Look for a long-lasting Dehumidifier you can rely on every season because you may be running them 24/7.
-Look out for brands like Honeywell Dehumidifiers that offer a long 5-year warranty so you can be protected if the unit wears or malfunctions over time.
+The EPA lists excess humidity as a major cause of indoor air pollution.
+Keeping humidity levels around 30-50% helps keep mold, mildew, and other allergens under control.
+Dust mites also thrive in more humid air, so keeping air dry can reduce growth on carpet and linens.
+A reliable dehumidifier will significantly reduce moisture in your home to a healthful level and is a necessary appliance if you live in more humid cities, helping to keep air pollution caused by bacteria and mold growth at bay.
+Try to find a long-lasting dehumidifier you can rely on every season because you might be running it year-round.
+Look out for brands like Honeywell Dehumidifiers that offer a lengthy 5-year warranty so you can be protected if the unit malfunctions or wears over time.

-There are many scented products including essential oils, fragrances diffusers and aromatherapy products that are marketed to help improve health.
-Some even go further to claim antiviral properties, but with little scientific research on health benefits, it is important to take this information with a grain of salt.
-An excess of anything is usually not recommended and as suggested by IndoorScience.com, many essential oils and fragrance diffusers add unhealthy VOC’s (Volatile organic compounds) into the air.
-Even if brands of fragrance products claim them to be “natural”, it does not mean they are healthy.
-So, try and weigh the benefit that those fragrances give you over the increased volume of VOC’s in your room that can contribute to increasing indoor air pollution.
+There are many scented products, including essential oils, fragrance diffusers, and aromatherapy products, that are marketed to help improve health.
+Some go even further and claim antiviral properties, but with little scientific research on health benefits, it's important to take this information with a grain of salt.
+An excess of any scented product is usually not recommended, and as suggested by IndoorScience.com, many essential oils and fragrance diffusers add unhealthful volatile organic compounds (VOCs) to the air.
+Even if certain brands claim to be “natural,” it doesn't necessarily mean they're good for you.
+Just remember to weigh the benefits of those fragrances against the increased volume of VOCs that can contribute to air pollution in your room.